mike-wester/angular-trip-calculator/README.md

 solver to work with any number of students, please feel free.

 ## Requirements
-• Preferred application framework: Angular or React
+* Preferred application framework: Angular or React
-• Page should be fully responsive and mobile friendly
+* Page should be fully responsive and mobile friendly
-• Page must have a header and footer
+* Page must have a header and footer
-• Page should contain the following fields (per student): o Name o Expenses
+* Page should contain the following fields (per student):
+    * Name
+    * Expenses
-• Must use Sass as a preprocessor
+* Must use Sass as a preprocessor
-• Must write the styles yourself and not use a third-party CSS framework.
+* Must write the styles yourself and not use a third-party CSS framework.
-• The page should have a Calculate button
+* The page should have a Calculate button
-• The page should show how much each student needs to pay out to any other students
+* The page should show how much each student needs to pay out to anyother students
-• The endpoint should be a NodeJS Web API using a recent version of NodeJS and following RESTful principles.
+* The endpoint should be a NodeJS Web API using a recent version of NodeJS and following RESTful principles.
 Use any npm packages that you find helpful; if there is anything other than ‘npm install’ required to run your project properly, they must be documented
-• The code for this should be saved to GitHub
+* The code for this should be saved to GitHub

 ## Evaluation
 Once you’re happy with your work here, send the link to your repo to your recruiter.
 They will, in turn, pass that link on to the engineering team for review.
 From there, the team will evaluate the code based on the following:

-• Feature Completeness: did the submission meet or exceed the listed requirements?
+* Feature Completeness: did the submission meet or exceed the listed requirements?
-• Future proofing: how well will submitted code grow as needs change or evolve?
+* Future proofing: how well will submitted code grow as needs change or evolve?
-• Maintainability: how clean or well-organized is the submitted code?
+* Maintainability: how clean or well-organized is the submitted code?
-• Code Quality: does the code show a strong understanding of the technology?
+* Code Quality: does the code show a strong understanding of the technology?
-• Creativity: does the submission show novel solutions unique decision decisions?
+* Creativity: does the submission show novel solutions unique decision decisions?